UNIZAR-30249-2016-SmartCampUZ/smartCampUZ/README.md

 Fork this repo.
 After that, you have to clone your forked repo on your local machine on the directory you desire: `git clone https://github.com/your-github-username/smartCampUZ`.

-Assuming you have installed PostgreSQL.
-Access to template1, wich is a default PostgreSQL database.
+Assuming you have already installed PostgreSQL, access to template1, wich is a default PostgreSQL database:
 ```
 sudo su postgres
 psql template1
 ```

-Once loged in, you should create an user, crate a database and grant him all permisions over it.
+Once you are loged in, you should create a user, a database and grant all permisions over the database to that user.
 ```
 template1=# CREATE USER <myUser> WITH PASSWORD '<myPassword>';
+template1=# CREATE DATABASE smartcampuz;
 template1=# GRANT ALL PRIVILEGES ON DATABASE smartcampuz to <myUser>;
 \q
+exit
 ```

-Now locate and set the <myUser> and <myPassword> in /GitHub/smartCampUZ/src/main/resources/application.properties:
+Now locate and set the "<myUser>" and "<myPassword>" in /GitHub/smartCampUZ/src/main/resources/application.properties (the following are the default ones in the project):

 ```
 #Username and password